Jay2645/UnityHelperFunctions/README.md

 ## Command Pattern

 *Partially implemented:* An implementation of the [Command Pattern](http://en.wikipedia.org/wiki/Command_pattern).
-Allows for delayed execution of actions and an easy way to undo/redo actions.
+Allows for delayed execution of actions and an easy way to undo/redo actions. `InputCommand` also allows for actions to be executed on key press (opening a pause menu, for isntance).
 Base classes found in the `Commands` folder.

 ## Global Constants